SensorsINI/v2e/README.md

                         (default: None)
   --input_slowmotion_factor INPUT_SLOWMOTION_FACTOR
+                        Sets the known slow-motion factor of the input video, i.e. how much the video is slowed down, i.e., the ratio of shooting frame rate to playback frame rate. input_slowmotion_factor<1 for sped-up video and
+                        input_slowmotion_factor>1 for slowmotion video.If an
-                        Sets the known slow-motion factor of the input video, i.e. ratio of shooting frame rate to playback frame rate.
-If an input video is shot at 120fps yet is presented as a 30fps video (has specified playback frame rate of 30Hz, according to file's FPS setting), then set --input_slowdown_factor=4.It means that each
+                        input video is shot at 120fps yet is presented as a 30fps video (has specified playback frame rate of 30Hz, according to file's FPS setting), then set --input_slowdown_factor=4.It means that each input
-                        input frame represents (1/30)/4 s=(1/120)s.If input is video with intended frame intervals of 1ms that is in AVI file with default 30 FPS playback spec, then use ((1/30)s)*(1000Hz)=33.33333. (default: 1.0) --start_time START_TIME
+                        frame represents (1/30)/4 s=(1/120)s.If input is video with intended frame intervals of 1ms that is in AVI file with default 30 FPS playback spec, then use ((1/30)s)*(1000Hz)=33.33333. (default: 1.0) --start_time START_TIME
                         Start at this time in seconds in video.
 Use None to